ashok426/marketpulse-rag-assistant/README.md

 ## Features

 - **Chat UI**: Ask questions about financial documents and get AI-powered answers.
+- **Document Parser**: Used Docling for parsing the tables and text in pdf document
 - **Document Chunk Retrieval**: Uses Qdrant vector database for semantic search.
+- **MMR Reranking**: Used MMR reranking to reduce the redundancy of results.
 - **Custom Retriever**: Retrieves relevant document chunks for your queries.
 - **FastAPI Backend**: RESTful endpoints for chat and retrieval.
 - **Jinja2 Templates**: Renders the chat interface.